 Enjoy this time to prepare for the next leg of your voyage.
 Keep an eye out as from the deck, with plenty of opportunities for wildlife spotting as you make your way east across the Antarctic Convergence and officially enter Antarctic waters.
 Ship board presentations will continue featuring the exciting history and abundant wildlife of South Georgia.

-South Georgia’s unique position inside the Antarctic Convergence, yet outside the limit of the yearly sea ice, makes this 3,755 square kilometer island home to tens of millions of breeding penguins, seals, and seabirds.
+South Georgia’s unique position inside the Antarctic Convergence, yet outside the limit of the yearly sea ice, makes this 2,333 square mile island home to tens of millions of breeding penguins, seals, and seabirds.
 Magnificent mountain scenery, glaciers galore, a rugged coastline punctuated with icebergs, a rich historical tapestry, and an astounding array of wildlife provide an awe-inspiring backdrop as you travel down South Georgia's leeward coast.
 Landing sites feature huge elephant seals, fur seals, Macaroni penguins, albatross, petrels, skuas, and gulls.
 King penguins, from fuzzy little chicks to fattened adults, can be seen in the hundreds of thousands.
 Visit historic Grytviken whaling station, home of the whaling museum, Norwegian seaman's church, the active British Antarctic Survey station plus the tiny graveyard where the great Antarctic explorer Sir Ernest Shackleton is buried.